Qspace/Rotten-Tomatoes/README.md

 No autolayout implemented, some UI elements might not be aligned properly.

-Walkthrough of most of the  user stories (Network error not shown):
+Walkthrough of most of the  user stories

 ![Video Walkthrough](rotten.gif)